Mary Joe Fernández: Career

 In 1993, she won the title in Indian Wells, defeating Amanda Coetzer in the final.
-At the French Open, she defeated world No. 5 Sabatini in the quarterfinals and world No. 3 Sanchez-Vicario in the semifinals.
-In the final against Steffi Graf, Fernandez held several points to lead 3–0 in the final set, but eventually lost 6–4, 2–6, 4–6.
+At the French Open, she defeated world No. 5 Sabatini in the quarterfinals and world No. 3 Sánchez Vicario in the semifinals.
+In the final against Steffi Graf, Fernandez held several points to lead 3–0 in the final set, but eventually lost 4-6, 6-2, 6-4.

 Fernández won her second Grand Slam doubles title in 1996 at the French Open, partnering with Lindsay Davenport.
 The pair went on to capture the year-end WTA Tour Championships doubles title later that year.

 She was a late replacement for Chanda Rubin on the United States team for the 1996 Olympic Games in Atlanta.
 She won a second straight women's doubles gold medal, again in partnership with Gigi Fernández.
-She was also entered in the singles competition (owing to a withdrawal), and reached the semifinals, defeating world No. 2, Conchita Martinez, in the quarterfinals.
+She was also entered in the singles competition (owing to a withdrawal), and reached the semifinals, defeating world No. 2, Conchita Martínez, in the quarterfinals.
 She was defeated for the bronze medal by Jana Novotná.
 Later that year, Fernández was a member of the U.S. team that won the Fed Cup.

 Fernández reached the semifinals of the Australian Open in 1997, losing to Martina Hingis 1–6, 3–6.
 In May, she won her first and only Tier I tournament in Berlin, beating Jana Novotná in the semifinals and Mary Pierce in the final.
 At the end-of-year WTA Finals, she defeated world No. 2, Lindsay Davenport.

 In 1999, she defeated Serena Williams in the third round of the French Open and in her last Grand Slam appearance she lost to Venus Williams in the fourth round of the US Open the same year.

-She retired from the tour in 2000, having won a total of 24 titles:- seven WTA singles titles and 17 doubles titles.
+She retired from the tour in 2000, having won a total of 24 titles: seven WTA singles titles and 17 doubles titles.